NEW: President Barack Obama says victims were "innocent people with everything to live for"

 The hotel attack, and the diplomats’ meeting, came in a country that has struggled with Islamist extremists, especially since 2012.

-Taking advantage of a chaotic situation after a military coup in March 2012, Islamist extremists with links to al Qaeda carved out a large portion of northern Mali for themselves.
-When the militants tried to push into the south, France, at the Malian government's request, sent thousands of troops in 2013.
+After a March 2012 military coup plunged the country into chaos, Islamist extremists with links to al Qaeda carved out a large portion of northern Mali for themselves.

 The ground and air campaign sent Islamist fighters who had seized the northern region fleeing into the vast desert.
 The United Nations then established a peacekeeping mission in Mali that year, hoping to keep the government secure enough to continue a peace process.

-"Unfortunately, this (hotel) is a likely target" because it is popular with international guests such as U.N. workers, Pham said.
+“Unfortunately, this (hotel) is a likely target” because it is popular with international guests, Pham said.

 France sends paramilitary group